Claim a Council Tax discount

-Any person employed to learn a job, under taking training leading to a qualification recognised by the qualifications and curriculum authority (QCA) and not earning more than £195 per week before tax.
+Any person, regardless of age, employed to learn a job, under taking training leading to a qualification recognised by the qualifications and curriculum authority (QCA) and not earning more than £195 per week before tax.

 Students (or overseas students) on a full time or qualifying course of education are not counted.